marko-js/marko/README.md

 The `marko` module will automatically compile templates loaded by your application on the server, but you can also choose to precompile all templates.
 This can be helpful as a build or test step to catch errors early.

-You can either use the command line interface or the JavaScript API to compile a Raptor Template file.
+You can either use the command line interface or the JavaScript API to compile a Marko template file.
 To use the CLI you must first install the `marko` module globally using the following command:
 ```bash
 npm install marko --global
 ```